kailevy/EthnoModel/reports/final_report.md

 #### Authors: Subhash Gubba & Kai Levy

 ## Abstract
-We investigate game theory strategies and their implementations to see which ones emerge dominant.
-We use agent-based modeling (with the help of the Mesa Python ABM library) to investigate it.
-Our first approach is to mimic the “Evolution of Ethnocentrism” experiment and try various ways to extend it in small ways.
-Then, we introduce misperception to the model and conduct experiments to analyze it.
+We investigate human behavior and social systems by using game theory in an agent-based model.
+In particular, we investigate ethnocentric behavior-- where agents are inclined to help only agents like them.
+First we reproduce experiments about the dominance of ethnocentric behaviors using the Mesa Python ABM library.
+Then, we extend it by implementing misperception, the chance for an agent to wrongly identify another agent, and conduct experiments to analyze it.
+We find that ethnocentrism's dominance is robust, still appearing when agents are misperceiving more than 50% of the time.

 ## Model and Validation
 To begin we replicate the agent-based ethnicity model proposed by Hartshorn, Kaznatcheev, and Shultz [1] and a few of their experiments to validate our implementation against theirs.